lawrencemulders/cryptoapp/README.md

 - SCHEDULE_TIME=12:00

 Note: APIKEYCRYPTO / APIKEYSTOCK can be obtained when creating a free dev account at https://pro-api.coinmarketcap.com / https://www.alphavantage.co/
+Similiar can be done for REDDITCLIENTID, REDDITCLIENTSECRET, REDDITUSERAGENT and TWITTERBEARERTOKEN on their respective free tier developer accounts https://www.reddit.com/prefs/apps/ / https://developer.x.com/en/portal/dashboard
 - Coin market cap has a free tier which limits to 10,000 daily API calls
-- Alpha Vantage has a free tier which limits to 25 daily API calls Similiar can be done for REDDITCLIENTID, REDDITCLIENTSECRET, REDDITUSERAGENT and TWITTERBEARERTOKEN on their respective free tier developer accounts https://www.reddit.com/prefs/apps/ / https://developer.x.com/en/portal/dashboard
+- Alpha Vantage has a free tier which limits to 25 daily API calls
+- Reddit has a free tier for 60 calls per minute
+- X.com supports a free tier for 500,000 calls per month

 Note: CSVFILE must contain a file of csv format e.g. Crypto.csv where no headers are present and column 1 contains the ticker column 2 the quanityt of each asset, and column 3 must contain either 0 (stock) or 1 (crypto).
 The csv file must be stored within the app directory.